StackExchange/StackExchange.Redis/docs/Basics.md

 Note that `ConnectionMultiplexer` implements `IDisposable` and can be disposed when no longer required.
 This is deliberately not showing `using` statement usage, because it is exceptionally rare that you would want to use a `ConnectionMultiplexer` briefly, as the idea is to re-use this object.

-A more complicated scenario might involve a master/replica setup; for this usage, simply specify all the desired nodes that make up that logical redis tier (it will automatically identify the master):
+A more complicated scenario might involve a primary/replica setup; for this usage, simply specify all the desired nodes that make up that logical redis tier (it will automatically identify the primary):

 ```csharp
 ConnectionMultiplexer redis = ConnectionMultiplexer.Connect("server1:6379,server2:6379");
 ```

-If it finds both nodes are masters, a tie-breaker key can optionally be specified that can be used to resolve the issue, however such a condition is fortunately very rare.
+If it finds both nodes are primaries, a tie-breaker key can optionally be specified that can be used to resolve the issue, however such a condition is fortunately very rare.

 Once you have a `ConnectionMultiplexer`, there are 3 main things you might want to do: